 - NOTE: A bootable diskette is required for this procedure or to create a bootable USB flash media device.
-If Windows XP is not available to use to create a bootable diskette, use the method for copying to a single computer instead (see Copying to Single Computer on page 33). - 1.
+If Windows XP is not available to use to create a bootable diskette, use the method for copying to a single computer instead (see Copying to Single Computer on page 34). - 1.
 Create a bootable diskette or USB flash media device.
-See Supported USB Flash Media Device on page 34 or Unsupported USB Flash Media Device on page 36. - △ CAUTION: Not all computers can be booted from a USB flash media device.
+See Supported USB Flash Media Device on page 36 or Unsupported USB Flash Media Device on page 37. - △ CAUTION: Not all computers can be booted from a USB flash media device.
 If the default boot order in the Computer Setup (F10) Utility lists the USB device before the hard drive, the computer can be booted from a USB flash media device.
 Otherwise, a bootable diskette must be used. - Select a setup configuration to copy.
 Turn off the computer.
 If you are in Windows, click Start > Shut Down > Shut Down. - 3.
 If you are using a USB flash media device, insert it now. - 4.
 Turn on the computer. - 5.
-As soon as the computer is turned on, press F10 when the monitor light turns green to enter Computer Setup.
-Press Enter to bypass the title screen, if necessary. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 when the monitor light turns green to access the utility. - 6.
-If you are using a diskette, insert it now. - Click File > Replicated Setup > Save to Removable Media.
-Follow the instructions on the screen to create the configuration diskette or USB flash media device. - Download a BIOS utility for replicating setup (repset.exe) and copy it onto the configuration diskette or USB flash media device.
-To obtain this utility, go to http://welcome.hp.com/country/us/en/ support.html and enter the model number of the computer. - On the configuration diskette or USB flash media device, create an autoexec.bat file containing the following command:
+As soon as the computer is turned on, press F10 before the computer boots to the operating system to enter Computer Setup.
+Press Enter to bypass the title screen, if necessary. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 before the computer boots to the operating system to access the utility. - If you are using a diskette, insert it now. - Click File > Replicated Setup > Save to Removable Media.
+Follow the instructions on the screen to create the configuration diskette or USB flash media device. - 8.
+Download a BIOS utility for replicating setup (repset.exe) and copy it onto the configuration diskette or USB flash media device.
+To obtain this utility, go to http://welcome.hp.com/country/us/en/support.html and enter the model number of the computer.

+On the configuration diskette or USB flash media device, create an autoexec.bat file containing the following command: